kpiris/bcbbr/README.md

 > [!WARNING]
-While folders and items belonging to them are fully exported in the json file, there is an important caveat to take in account regarding organization items included in folders: When you import an exported vault into an organization vault, all items should be fully imported; **HOWEVER**, the imported items will not be included into the folders they belonged to when they were exported.
+While folders and items belonging to them are fully exported in the json file, there is an important caveat to take into account regarding organization items included in folders: When you import an exported vault into an organization vault, all items should be fully imported; **HOWEVER**, the imported items will not be included into the folders they belonged to when they were exported.